Gopal Man Shrestha

-Gopal Man Shrestha (Nepali/Nepal Bhasa:गोपालमान श्रेष्ठ) is a Nepali politician.
+Gopal Man Shrestha (Nepali/Nepal Bhasa: गोपालमान श्रेष्ठ; 15 July 1947 – 28 July 2026) was a Nepali politician.
 He was elected to the Pratinidhi Sabha in the 1999 election on behalf of the Nepali Congress.
-He served as Acting President of Nepali Congress Democratic.
-He is now a senior CWC member.
-He previously served as the Deputy Prime Minister and Minister of Education under Sher Bahadur Deuba lead government.
-He hails from Syangja District.
+Shrestha served as Acting President of Nepali Congress (Democratic).
+He was a senior CWC member.
+Shrestha previously served as the Deputy Prime Minister and Minister of Education under Sher Bahadur Deuba led government.
+He hailed from Syangja District.

+Shrestha died on 28 July 2026, at the age of 83, having been ill with pancreatic cancer for a year.